LangUMS/langums/README.md

 Any useful LangUMS program will need to execute code in response to in-game events.
 The facility for this is called event handlers.

 An event handler is somewhat like a function that takes no arguments and returns no values.
-Instead it specifies one or more conditions separated by commas and a block of code to execute.
+Instead it specifies one or more conditions and a block of code to execute.

-Whenever all the specified conditions for the handler are true the code in its body will be executed.
-At this point it acts like a normal function i.e. you can call other functions from it, set global variables, call built-ins.
+Whenever all specified conditions for the handler are met its associated body of code will be executed.

-Here is an event handler that executes whenever Player1 brings 5 marines to the location named `BringMarinesHere` and has at least 25 gas:
+Here is an event handler that runs whenever Player 1 brings five marines to the location named `BringMarinesHere` and has at least 25 gas:

 ```c
 bring(Player1, Exactly, 5, TerranMarine, "BringMarinesHere"),